universidad-zaragoza/PACS/problems/problems.md

 4. Enumerate what are the key design features of GPUs to allow a very fast context switching of wavefronts.

-5. Explain what the conditional branching problem is on GPUs and how it is solved:
+5. Explain what the conditional branching problem is on GPUs and how it is solved.

 # Test Questions

 1. The Local Data Share (LDS) cache on a GPU is used to:

 	a) Amplify the regular cache bandwidth

 	b) Execute atomic instructions

 	c) Synchronization of wavefronts

 	d) All of the above

 	e) None of the above